01 of 12

 This is a living neighborhood.
 Sure, there are tourists, but there are far more people here who actually live there.
 Once you walk away from busy Gran Via or Fuencarral it is obvious you are in a residential area.

-That doesn't mean the residents ever get a quiet night's sleep!
-I'd book a room with air conditioning so you can keep the windows closed at night.
-The vibe is habby-chic, gentrified, residential arty and slightly alternative.
+That doesn't mean the residents ever get a quiet night's sleep.
+It is highly recommended to book a room with air conditioning so you can keep the windows closed at night.
+The vibe is shabby-chic, gentrified, residential arty and slightly alternative.